Cathedral of the Immaculate Conception, Chanthaburi

-The Cathedral of the Immaculate Conception (อาสนวิหารพระนางมารีอาปฏิสนธินิรมล) is a Catholic church and is located in the city of Chanthaburi, in the province of the same name, in Thailand.
+The Cathedral of the Immaculate Conception (อาสนวิหารพระนางมารีอาปฏิสนธินิรมล) is a Catholic church located in the city of Chanthaburi, in the province of the same name, in Thailand.
 It is "the most famous and picturesque building of Chanthaburi" and the witness of French presence in the city.

 History

-The cathedral of the Immmaculate Conception is the fourth church built on the spot by the Catholic community in Chanthaburi.
+The cathedral of the Immaculate Conception is the fourth church built on the spot by the Catholic community in Chanthaburi.
 The first Catholic community followed the Siamese in exile after the fall of Ayutthaya in 1767.

 In 1901, the Christians belonging to Chanthaburi numbered 2,500; in 1904, helped by his vicars, a French missionary, Father Augustin Peyrical began the construction of a new church.
 On the death of Father Quentric, Father Peyrical was appointed parish priest of Banpeng, the deceased having given him by will a part of his inheritance to build the new church in Chanthabury.
 Due to disagreements with Msgr.
 Jean-Louis Vey, the apostolic vicar of Siam, who had views on this heritage, Father Peyrical did not go to Banpeng, but to Paris and Rome to defend his rights, and Rome agreed with him.
 Back in Siam in 1910, he was appointed parish priest of Chanthaburi by Mgr.
 René Perros.
 His district was faced with epidemics of cholera and plague in quick succession, but will hold firm.
 In 1921, Father Peyrical was appointed Apostolic Vicar of Laos, but he declined the honor and the office: it was Father Gouin who accepted.
-Despite the material difficulties in maintaining the schools, the number of Christians continued to increase and in 1928, Father proceeded to bless a new church and a cemetery in Rayong.
-When Father Peyrical died on September 3, 1929 in Chanthaburi, he was buried in the cemetery next to his church, the largest in Thailand.
+Despite the material difficulties in maintaining the schools, the number of Christians continued to increase and in 1928, Father Peyrical proceeded to bless a new church and a cemetery in Rayong.
+When Father Peyrical died on 3 September 1929, in Chanthaburi, he was buried in the cemetery next to his church, the largest in Thailand.

-On December 23, 1945, Pope Pius XII erected the apostolic vicariate of Chanthaburi and therefore the church of the Immaculate Conception became a cathedral with a canonical chapter.
+On 23 December 1945, Pope Pius XII erected the apostolic vicariate of Chanthaburi and therefore the church of the Immaculate Conception became a cathedral with a canonical chapter.

-Sinc 1965, it serves as the Latin rite seat of the Diocese of Chanthaburi (Dioecesis Chanthaburiensis, สังฆมณฑล จันทบุรี) created with the Bull "Qui in fastigio" of Pope Paul VI.
+Since 1965, it serves as the Latin rite seat of the Diocese of Chanthaburi (Dioecesis Chanthaburiensis, สังฆมณฑล จันทบุรี) created with the Bull Qui in fastigio of Pope Paul VI.
 It is under the pastoral responsibility of the Bishop Silvio Siripong Charatsri.

 Architecture

 The cathedral, visible from most of the city, was formally inaugurated in 1909 as one of the largest Catholic churches in Thailand.
 It was constructed in Gothic style during the 10 years of occupation by France.

-The shape of the Cathedral with a central nave, two side alleys, a narthex, and two twin spires is an exemplary form of neo-Gothic expression.
+The shape of the Cathedral with a central nave, two side alleys, a narthex, and twin spires is an exemplary form of neo-Gothic expression.